Large-scale battery storage systems as a key technology for the energy transition

 In addition to this market-serving behavior, large-scale battery storage can simultaneously perform other critical grid-serving power system tasks that will keep the future volatile power grid flexible, stable, and secure:

-• Control energy:
+Control energy:

-Control energy serves as a reserve to compensate for any fluctuations in the power grid frequency in a short period of time (seconds to minutes) and to maintain the constant frequency of 50 Hertz.
+Control energy serves as a reserve to compensate for any fluctuations in the electricity grid frequency in a short period of time (seconds to minutes) and to maintain the constant frequency of 50 Hertz.
 Power generation and consumption are then always in balance.

---> Stabilizes the power grid even with a high percentage of renewable generation plants.
+--> Stabilizes the power grid even with a high percentage of renewable generation plants

-• Black start capability:
+Black start capability:

-• Congestion avoidance (redispatch):
+Congestion avoidance (redispatch):

-• Reactive power:
+Reactive power:

-• Electricity trading/balancing of price peaks:
+Electricity trading / balancing of price peaks:

---> Stabilization of volatile electricity price
+--> Stabilization of the volatile electricity price

 The fact that large-scale stationary battery storage systems will play a key role in the energy transition due to this possible diversity of grid-serving tasks is also shown by the Fraunhofer ISE study "Pathways to a climate-neutral energy system" of November 12, 2021.